 With less fat and less sugar, you’d think gelato would not be all that great in the flavor and creaminess department.
-But a very slow churn rate and slightly warmer serving temperature keeps gelato dense, creamy, and prevents iciness.
-The slightly warmer serving temperature and all-natural, high quality ingredients rack up major points in the flavor department.
+But a very slow churn rate and slightly warmer serving temperature keep gelato dense, creamy and prevents iciness.
+The slightly warmer serving temperature and all-natural, high-quality ingredients rack up major points in the flavor department.
 And if you are lucky enough to find a gelato shop that churns out fresh batches daily – this is the ultimate – you will be hard-pressed not to insist on a mandatory daily gelato fix!

 What you should look for in a great gelato shop:

 - Avoid shops with piles of gelato swirled high and adorned with fancy food garnishes.
 I know, looks are tempting.
 HOWEVER, these types of gelato shops typically have their gelato made in bulk (meaning not daily) and often times don’t even make it in-house.
 Food coloring, additives, and preservatives often make their way into the picture, and sometimes the gelato can have an icy or overly airy/whipped texture.